CVC Words for Beginners: Blending Activities for K1 & K2 (Singapore)

 Activity 8: QuizKin Phonics Quiz

 Open QuizKin and run a phonics quiz.
 The app plays the sound of a CVC word using professional British English recordings, and your child selects the matching letters.
-The adaptive system tracks which words your child finds difficult and brings them back at the right time.
+The adaptive system tracks which words your child finds difficult and brings them back at the right time — so you're not manually figuring out which word families need more work.

 You need: A phone, tablet, or computer with internet access.